kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 So we should provide a way to coordinate the update.
 That's why we also need `LockStep`.

-The StatefulSet controller should also keeps the current and updated revision of the `volumeClaimTemplate`, so that a `LockStep` StatefulSet can still re-create Pods and PVCs that are yet-to-be-updated.
+The StatefulSet controller should also keeps the current and updated revision of the `volumeClaimTemplates`, so that a `LockStep` StatefulSet can still re-create Pods and PVCs that are yet-to-be-updated.

 ### Risks and Mitigations